gourryinverse/cxl-boot-to-bash/doc/linux/cxl-driver.rst

 Root Decoder
 ------------
+A `Root Decoder` is logical construct of the physical address and interleave configurations present in the ACPI CEDT CFMWS.
+Linux presents this information as a decoder present in the `CXL Root`.
+We consider this a `Root Decoder`, though technically it exists on the boundary of the CXL specification and platform-specific CXL root implementations.

-A `root` decoder is a decoder present in the `CXL Root`.
-It is a type of `Routing Decoder`, and is the first decoder in the CXL fabric to recieve a memory access from the platform's memory controllers.
+Linux considers these logical decoders a type of `Routing Decoder`, and is the first decoder in the CXL fabric to recieve a memory access from the platform's memory controllers.

 `Root Decoders` are created during :code:`cxl_acpi_probe`.
 One root decoder is created per CFMWS entry in the ACPI CEDT.